JulianRDev/To-Do-List-Express/README.md

 <p align="center"> HTML, CSS, Javascript, Express, Node.js, Mongodb </p>

 <h2 align="center"> Lessons Learned </h2>
-<p> This was a great experience in working with the server side.
-Learning how to allow a user to upload a photo and then post it to the page was interesting and definitely a fun time.
-I hope to do more fun oprejects like this one and even build on this project itself!  </p>
+<p> This was a project that i had previously already built on the front end only.
+Taking what i had from the frontend and making the application work server side helped me better understand the connection between the two. </p>